Hive13/HiveRFID/README.md

 - In order to *run* it, no other dependencies are needed.
 - Cross-compilation is very simple.

-The following will cross-compile a static binary suitable to run on Linux on the Raspbery Pi with no other requirements:
+From any platform Go runs on, the below should cross-compile a static binary suitable to run on Linux on the Raspbery Pi with no other
+requirements:

 ```bash
 CGO_ENABLED=0 GOOS=linux GOARCH=arm go build -o access.bin access/main/main.go